danjenson/notes/books/bayesian-data-analysis.md

 # Chapter 2: Single-parameter models

+## 2.1 Estimating a probability from binomial data

 - For the binomial, $p(y\mid\theta)=\operatorname{Binomial}\left(y\mid
   n,\theta\right)=\binom{n}{y}\theta^y(1-\theta)^{n-y}$, $n$ is suppressed on the left hand side because it is regarded as part of the experimental design